NisalDeZoysa/Intellihack_DataMavericks_3/Readme.md

 2. **CUDA not detected**: Verify that your GPU drivers are installed and compatible with CUDA.

 For further assistance, feel free to reach out! ✉️

 ---

+# 🚀 Finetuning Qwen2.5 3B

+Open a kaggle notebook and then upload Finetuning_Qwen_Notebook.ipynb and then execute the cells and download the gguf saved in kaggle working directory

+Welcome to the **RAG (Retrieval-Augmented Generation) Application**!
+This guide will help you set up and run the application on your system.
+Follow the steps below to get started. 🛠️

+---